-Interim payments reimburse the eligible costs and contributions claimed for the implementation of the action during the reporting periods (if any).
+Interim payments reimburse the eligible contributions claimed for the units implemented during the reporting periods (if any).

 Interim payments (if any) will be made in accordance with the schedule and modalities set out the Data Sheet (see Point 4.2).